0rdinaryPerson/0rdinaryPerson/README.md

-Here's a professional-looking README file for your GitHub profile:

----

 # Hi there, I'm Muhammad Sajid 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a keen interest in exploring the intersection of technology and creativity.